The 'Do' phase is where approved projects or programmes are implemented.

 The Centre provides targeted and tailored help to agencies to navigate the system and position investments for success.
 This approach spans all parts of an investment lifecycle.

 Using collated data and evidence and in consultation with functional leads, the Treasury works with investment intensive agencies to develop a view of their key investment priorities and challenges, and where the Centre can add most value within its available resources.
-Support can be targeted at an agency level (eg, its Investor Confidence Rating (ICR) improvement journey) and at an individual investment level. (eg, Better Business Case clinics).
+Support can be targeted at an agency level (eg, its Investor Confidence Rating (ICR) improvement journey) and at an individual investment level (eg, advice on scoping an investment and development of a business case).

 ICT-Enabled Projects and Programmes